tanyaleepr/javascript-quiz/README.md

 # JavaScript Quiz

-For this repository, I wrote the HTML, CSS, and JavaScript for this code assestment in creating a multiple-choice question quiz.
+For this project, I used HTML, CSS, and JavaScript for the creation of this multiple-choice question quiz.

 ### Tasks